damieng/pixelworld/README.md

 - `6502asm` to create MOS 6502 assembler source with `.byte` hex
 - `68000asm` to create Motorola 68000 assembler source with `DB.B` hex

+And the C-generating command:

+- `chead` to generate C-compatible header files

 You can also generate directly-usable files (all binary except the CPC)

 - `zxtofzx` to create a fixed-width `.fzx`